anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.md

 #### 6.3.3.1 Confidentiality and Integrity of communications

 It is essential to secure the infrastructure from external attacks.
 To counter this threat, API endpoints exposed to external networks must be protected by either a rate-limiting proxy or web application firewall and must be placed behind a reverse HTTPS proxy (sec.mon.008).
-Attacks can also be generated by corrupted internal components, and for this reason, it is security best practice to ensure integrity and confidentiality of all network communications (internal and external) by using Transport Layer Security (TLS) protocol.
+Attacks can also be generated by corrupted internal components, and for this reason, it is security best practice to ensure integrity and confidentiality of all network communications (internal and external) by using Transport Layer Security (TLS) protocol (sec.sys.003, sec.sys.004).
 When using TLS, according to the [OpenStack security guide](https://docs.openstack.org/security-guide/secure-communication/introduction-to-ssl-and-tls.html) recommendation, the minimum version to be used is TLS 1.2.

 3 categories of traffic will be protected using TLS: